gbowsky/VKMusic/README.md

 - Downloading
 - Preloading
 - Shuffling
+- Playlist
+- Search
+- Trends

 ### What i will do in future update ?
 - Fixes
-- Mainpage as in site
 - Optimization(maybe)